ZEwela/sunny/README.md

     - StepZen to create GraphQL backend interface

     - Apollo Client is a state management library that simplifies managing remote and local data with GraphQL

+    - In React Navigation, when you use the navigation.navigate() function to navigate to a screen and pass parameters, you can access those parameters in the target screen component using the useRoute() hook

 ## Technologies Used